 Trading, whether it be stocks, commodities, assets, or crypto, always seems out of reach.
-Platforms dedicated to helping people trade are set up to discourage new traders from trying out the industry.
+Platforms dedicated to helping people trade are set up to discourage new traders from venturing into the industry.

-We hate that, which is why we’ve developed The News Spy.
-The News Spy platform is a trading software designed with beginner traders in mind.
-The News Spy want to be the first steppingstone on your journey in the world of trading.
+The News Spy was developed to prevent that.
+It is a trading platform designed with beginner traders in mind.
+Actually, The News Spy is your stepping stone on your journey through the world of trading.

-At The News Spy, we actively hide all of those charts that would be thrown in your face on other trading platforms.
-The information is there if you want it, but it’s no longer going to be front and center as soon as you go to sign up.
+At The News Spy, you won’t get charts thrown in your face like on other trading platforms.
+The information is there if you want it, but it’s no longer going to be front and center as soon as you sign up.

-Our technology is superior to that of any other trading platform today.
-Our AI algorithms help take the difficult part out of trading so that you can focus on getting the fundamentals down with the help of your account
+The platform is designed to take the difficult aspects out of trading, so you can focus on getting the fundamentals down with the help of your account

-The News Spy want to remove as many barriers to entry as possible.
-As a part of that endeavor, we’ve made the decision to remove all financial requirements associated with The News Spy.
-There are no signup costs, subscription fees, or other hidden charges that you need to worry about.
+The News Spy aims to remove as many barriers to entry as possible.
+As a part of that endeavor, the team has made the decision to remove all financial requirements associated with The News Spy.
+There are no signup costs, no subscription fees, or any other hidden charges that you need to worry about.
 The only funding you need to do is the initial deposit into your account, in order to be able to start live trading.

-We facilitate the trading of cryptocurrency, assets, commodities, CFDs, and more.
+The platform facilitates the trading of cryptocurrency, assets, commodities, and more.
 You’re bound to find some form of trading that interests you on The News Spy.

-While we offer a lot of different trading forms on The News Spy, there are two specific forms of trading that are great for beginners.
+While the platform offers a lot of different trading options, there are two specific forms of trading that might be great for beginners.
 These are cryptocurrency and commodities.
-Both of these can be traded, but each of them acts in a different manner.
+Both of these can be traded, but each of them acts in a different manner

 Cryptocurrency trading is the new kid on the block in the trading world, and already it’s made quite the impression.

-For all intent and purposes, you should view cryptocurrency like you would any other type of currency, such as the dollar or euro.
+For all intents and purposes, you may view cryptocurrency like you would any other type of currency, such as the dollar or euro.
 Commodities trade similarly to cryptocurrency, despite being a little bit different in substance.
-Whereas crypto is a digital coin with no physical denomination of value, commodities are very much tangible items.
+Whereas crypto is a digital coin with no physical denomination of value, commodities in principle are tangible items.

 Things like gold, silver, coffee, tobacco, alcohol, and more are all considered commodities.
-When you trade commodities, you’re effectively buying and selling quantities of these items.
+When you trade on commodities, you’re effectively placing positions of buy or sell on those assets.

 Making a choice as to what you want to invest in first is a big one.
 It’s possibly going to dictate the rest of your trading career, so it isn’t something to be done without any thought put into it.

-While we recommend you try every form of trading at least once, commodities are likely going to be the most beginner-friendly.
-Trading cryptocurrency requires a little bit of technical knowledge that you might not have.
-While it takes no longer than 10 minutes to acquire that knowledge, you might not be interested in the technology at all.
+While some experts would advise to try every form of trading at least once, commodities might be going to be the most beginner-friendly.
+Trading cryptocurrency requires some technical knowledge that you might not have.
+While it doesn’t take too much time to acquire that knowledge, you might not be interested in this technical know-how.

-As we said, The News Spy would advise you to dabble in all sorts of trading before you decide on the one you like.
+As was stated above, The News Spy would offer you to dabble in all sorts of trading before you decide on the one you like.
 A diverse portfolio is a strong portfolio, so don’t pigeonhole yourself.

-Our aim with The News Spy was to make a trading platform that catered to an average person looking to get involved with training.
+The team at The News Spy set its goals on creating a trading platform that catered to an average person looking to get involved with trading.

-We’ve removed as many barriers for entry as possible, and thanks to our trading algorithm, that includes formal education, too.
-Rather than spending the time to study how to read financial trading charts, our system is going to do it for you.
-The News Spy want you to focus on nailing the fundamentals before you get into the technical stuff, so our system does the market research in your place.
-From there, all you have to do is trade, giving you the freedom to focus on the parts of your trading game that matters the most.
+They’ve removed as many barriers to entry as possible, and the platform includes formal education, too.
+They wanted you to focus on nailing the fundamentals before you get into the technical stuff, so the platform helps you analyze the market.
+From there, all you have to do is trade, giving you the freedom to focus on the parts of your trading game that matter the most.

 If you wish to join the platform, the first thing you need to do is register for an account.
-Fill in some basic paperwork, and one of our agents should have you up and running within hours of you submitting your account request.
+Fill in some basic info, and one of the account managers should have you up and running within hours of you submitting your

 That’s all there is to it.
-With your account activated and a funding base to work off of, you can start trading with one simple button press.
+With your account activated and a funding base to work with, you can start trading.

 Over the years, The News Spy team has been asked a lot of questions by potential traders.
-While everyone has their own unique questions, some are more common than others.
-The News Spy team have compiled the most common questions that we get asked into a quick-reference FAQ section down below.
+While everyone has their own unique inquiries, some are more common than others.
+The News Spy team has compiled the most common of these into a quick-reference FAQ section down below.

 Nothing!
-The News Spy is a completely free service.
-We said that we wanted to remove as many barriers for entry as possible, and we meant that.
+The News Spy is a free platform.
+The team wanted to remove as many barriers for entry as possible, and they stand by their decision.

-There are no signup fees for The News Spy, no subscription fees, no hidden charges or costs, either.
-Everything about the The News Spy platform is completely free for you to use.
+There are no signup fees for The News Spy, no subscription fees, and no hidden charges or costs, either.
+Everything about the platform is free for

-The only time you’ve ever going to need some cash is when you’re making that initial funding deposit into your account, which will be used in live
+The only time you’re ever going to need some cash is when you’re making that initial funding deposit into your account, which will be used in live

-Thankfully, though, we’ve streamlined this process as much as we possibly could.
-Whereas other trading platforms could take weeks to approve your account, the most we’re ever going to take is an hour or two.
+Thankfully, though, this process was streamlined as much as possible.
+Whereas other trading platforms could take weeks to approve your account, with The News Spy, it shouldn’t take too long to start your trading journey.

-In most cases, we’re going to have you trading much sooner than that.
+In most cases, you will be able to start trading much sooner than that.

-That’s not something that anyone here at The News Spy can answer for you.
-Your decision to start trading depends solely on you, your circumstances, and your motivation.
+That’s not something that anyone at The News Spy can answer for you.
+Your decision to start trading depends solely on you, your circumstances, and your motivation

 However, The News Spy would advise that you make sure you’re financially stable before you decide to invest.

-If you find yourself living paycheck to paycheck, it’s not going to do you any good putting yourself at a bigger disadvantage by trading with money you can’t afford.
+If you find yourself living paycheck to paycheck, it’s not going to do you any good to put yourself at a bigger disadvantage by trading with money you can’t afford.